mrisher/smtp-sts/mta-sts.md

 * `id`: (plain-text, required).
 A short string used to track policy updates.
-  This string MUST uniquely identify a given instance of a policy, such that senders can determine when the policy has been updated by comparing to the `id` of a previously seen policy, and must also match the `policy_id` value of the distributed policy.
+  This string MUST uniquely identify a given instance of a policy, such that senders can determine when the policy has been updated by comparing to the `id` of a previously seen policy.

 A lenient parser SHOULD accept a policy file implementing a superset of this specification, in which case unknown values SHALL be ignored.